Map Tiles API Policies

 Footer containing Google logo and data provider attribution.

-When you use the Map Tiles API to display a Google Maps data as a basemap and overlay third-party (non-Google) geospatial data, you may be required to display attribution from the third-party data provider.
-You must not overlap or obscure the Google data attribution in any way with the data attribution of the third-party data.
+When you use the Map Tiles API to display Google Maps data as a basemap and overlay third-party (non-Google) geospatial data, you must not overlap or obscure the Google data attribution in any way with the data attribution of the third-party data.
 The attribution of third-party data must clearly be disassociated from Google's data attributions.
-In addition, it must be clear that Google's logo and Google's data attribution are associated with the basemap and with each other.
+In addition, it must be clear that the Google Maps logo and Google's data attribution are associated with the basemap and with each other.

 When you use Google Maps data as a basemap while overlaying your own map data, you must ensure your audience fully understands which portion of the map visualization is attributed to Google and which portions are attributed to your own map data.
-Additionally, follow the guidelines in Displaying the Google logo above.
+Additionally, follow the guidelines in Display Google Maps Attribution above.

 As an example, consider combining Photorealistic 3D Tiles (as background filler) with your own photorealistic models (in the foreground).
 Users could be confused regarding which components of the scene originate from Google Maps data.
 In such cases, you must clearly state in your UI attribution string or user flow which part of the scene originates from Google Maps data.
 You're responsible for complying with any third-party attribution requirements that may apply to data sources that you use with Google Maps data.